Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    inclusion proof (an Add Chain request).
-2. From then on, the server will regularly obtain the most recent tree head (a Get Tree request with the `tree_size` parameter provided) and refresh its proof of inclusion (a Refresh Proof request).
+2. From then on, the server will regularly obtain the most recent tree head (a Get Tree request with the `tree_size` parameter provided) and refresh its inclusion proof (a Refresh Proof request).

 The table below provides formulas for the size in bytes of the Transparency Log's response to each query.
 Each variable in the formulas is also given a